The scores are important, and we know how to get them.

 .

-When will the ACT tests be held?
+When are the ACT tests be held?

 here